eugenusb/eugenusb.github.io/_posts/2021-10-10-Problemsetting.md

 + Didn't appear in a previous exam, since student got access to statements and resolutions of many old exam.
 + Were appropriate and meaningful.

-I feel that I kind of succedded, but I'll ley you jugde by yourselves!
+I feel that I kind of succedded, but I'll let you decide!

 # Advanced Calculus exercises